 Speed limits & Fines

 Norway is very strict when it comes to following rules and this of course also applies to speeding!
-There is a 0 tolerance policy when it comes to going over the speed limit and you will be fined for going more than 3km over the limit.
+There is a 0 tolerance policy when it comes to going over the speed limit and you will get a ticket for going more than 3km over the limit.
 Fines can be up to 10% of your annual income (the standard fine is €230 for 5-10km over the limit!!), so make sure to know where you’re driving and stick to it.

 Norway doesn’t really have highways that you may be used to in other countries and the speed limits are relatively low due to all the twists, turns, and mountains.